Last Updated November 5, 2020

-If a student decides to exit from a course AFTER the drop deadline and BEFORE the withdraw deadline, it is defined as a withdrawal.
+If a student decides to exit from a course AFTER the drop deadline and BEFORE the withdrawal deadline, it is defined as a withdrawal.
 This is different than having dropped the course as a grade of W will appear on your transcript.
 Withdrawals do not affect your GPA, but they do count towards the number of credits attempted.
 Students will still have access to review the lectures and active learning, but progress in the course will not be saved.
 Students who Withdraw are not eligible for a refund.

 If a student has not exited a course before the withdrawal deadline, they will receive a letter grade for that course, regardless of whether they complete it.

 Students who do not meaningfully participate by the time 20% of the term has passed will be administratively dropped from the course.
 For standard terms, the 20% mark is the third week of the course.
 For intensive terms, the 20% mark is prior to the second week of the course.

 Meaningful participation includes regularly logging into the course, completing quizzes, engaging in the discussion channel, and responding to Student Success outreach.

-Students who are administratively dropped from the course can apply the purchase amount towards enrolling in a future Outlier course.
+Students who are administratively dropped from the course can apply the purchase amount towards enrollment in a future Outlier course.

 If students complete all coursework but are unable to achieve a passing grade in the course, they will be eligible to request a full refund.
 Full refunds are available to students if they complete all coursework described in their course syllabus (including, but not limited to, watching video lectures, completing active learning assignments, completing practice problem sets, completing flashcard sets, completing all versions of quizzes and exams) and do not achieve a passing grade (that is, a final grade of 60% or higher) in the course.